openedx/ecommerce/.github/PULL_REQUEST_TEMPLATE.md

+# ⛔️ MAIN BRANCH WARNING!
+2U EMPLOYEES must make branches against the 2u/main BRANCH

+- [ ] I have checked the branch to which I would like to merge.

 # ⛔️ DEPRECATION WARNING

 **This repository is deprecated and in maintainence-only operation while we work on a replacement, please see [this announcement](https://discuss.openedx.org/t/deprecation-removal-ecommerce-service-depr-22/6839) for more information.**